 In order to transition the hard-to-abate industries to net zero there is no doubt that emerging technologies such as green hydrogen and carbon capture and storage (CCUS) will be required.
 However, there are scalable technologies that can be applied today to significantly reduce carbon emissions in the short term.
 The awareness of the suite of technologies available that will stop the blanket of greenhouse gases from getting thicker needs to grow.

-In our latest whitepaper, Three technologies to reduce climate change, we assess technologies available today which could help achieve decarbonization in the cement industry in order to limit the expected global rise in temperatures.
-It provides recommendations for actions that governments can take to help producers accelerate their decarbonization journeys in a financially sustainable manner.
+In our latest whitepaper, Three technologies to reduce climate change, we assess technologies available today which could help achieve decarbonisation in the cement industry in order to limit the expected global rise in temperatures.
+It provides recommendations for actions that governments can take to help producers accelerate their decarbonisation journeys in a financially sustainable manner.